-The Texas Water Development Board and the High Plains Underground Water Conservation District No. 1 cooperatively maintain a network of water level observation wells in Lynn County.
-The Board exclusively maintains a similar network in Garza County.
+The Texas Water Development Board and the High Plains Underground Water Conservation District No. 1 cooperatively maintain a network of water-level observation wells in Castro County.
 Records from these wells provided the principal data base used in this study.
 This data base was supplemented in some areas with records from water well drillers' logs collected by both the District and the Board.